-The term healthcare professional is used throughout the resources for the passport to encompass all of these roles and to include students.
-As such the passport, and the pathway to it, has been designed so that it is suitable for all healthcare professionals to access.
+The term health care professional is used throughout the resources for the passport to encompass all of these roles and to include student.
+As such the passport, and the pathway to it, has been designed so that it is suitable for all health care professionals to access.

-In the context of the IV Therapy Passport pathway, the term healthcare professional is used to indicate the role of the 'learner'.
+In the context of the IV Therapy Passport pathway, the term health care professional is used to indicate the role of the 'learner'.
 There may be occasions when the term 'learner' is also used as an alternative to HCP.